 The Palace of the Grand Master of the Knights of Rhodes, Greece

-And finally, one of the few examples of Gothic architecture in Greece; this incredible Medieval Castle, also known as Kastello was build initially in 7th century but was modified in the 14th century, not surprisingly by the Knights of Rhodes!
+And finally, one of the few examples of Gothic architecture in Greece; this incredible Medieval Castle, also known as Kastello, was built initially in the 7th century but was modified in the 14th century, not surprisingly by the Knights of Rhodes!
 The castle was repaired from previous attacks and converted to house the Grand Master and was the administrative centre of the state.
 Today the castle is open to the public and can be explored along with some of the other incredible historical architecture in Greece.